 Nail fungus can cause people to avoid wearing sandals, showing off a pedicure, or feeling confident at the beach.
 Especially in a warm climate like Houston, wearing closed-toe shoes instead of sandals can cause excess foot perspiration, perpetuating the fungal infection.

 Hiding your toes in sweaty, closed-toe shoes because of their unsightly appearance will only cause the fungal infection to get worse.
 The most effective way to break the cycle of toenail fungus is to use the only treatment that can penetrate through the nail to the nail bed: laser toenail fungus treatment.

 The Truth About Home Remedies for Toenail Fungus

 Home remedies for toenail fungus treatment are widely cited across the internet but we want to give you the facts about these “too good to be true” remedies.

-Remember, New Look Houston’s laser nail treatment is safe, chemical-free, and over 90% effective.
+Remember, our Houston laser fungal nail treatments are safe, chemical-free, and over 90% effective.